Fighting Anxiety: Mental Health Tips For Managing Everyday Stress

 Feeling stressed, worried, or anxious from time to time is a part of the human experience.
 However, when these feelings are persistent, they may sometimes negatively impact a person’s daily functioning and well-being—which may indicate the presence of an anxiety disorder.
 Below, we’ll explore the difference between everyday worries and a diagnosable anxiety disorder, plus some strategies you can try to help manage anxiety of either type.

-Everyday worries vs. an anxiety disorder: What’s the difference?
+Fighting anxiety: Everyday worries vs. an anxiety disorder

 It’s normal to feel worried from time to time.
 Life can be stressful, and having concerns about a given situation or circumstance is considered a natural response.
 However, for some people, these worries reach a point at which they may fit the criteria for a diagnosable mental health condition.

-Anxiety disorder: The most common type of mental illness
+Anxiety disorders: Dealing with the most common type of mental health disorder

 Generalized anxiety disorder is one of the most common types of illnesses in this category.
 It’s primarily characterized by excessive worry that’s difficult to control and a persistent sense of dread, fear, or anxiety that pervades everyday life.
 It may also manifest as irritability, fatigue, muscle tension, sleep disturbances, and trouble concentrating, among other symptoms.